theNewDynamic/oregonsadventurecoast.com/content/products/black-baseball-cap.md

 image: "/img/black-hat-main.jpg"
 hover_image: "/img/black-hat-artwork.jpg"
 product:
-  description: This is a heavyweight, 100% brushed-cotton cap, featuring a pre-curved
+  description: This is a heavyweight, 100% brushed-cotton cap, with contrasting, white
-    visor with contrasting, white trim.
-Hand-sewn detail on the eyelets and button matches the visor trim color.
-Durable six-panel construction and adjustable self-material strap with hook-and-loop closure.
-Two color embroidering on the front of the hat.
+    trim.
+Eyelets and button matches the visor trim color.
+Durable and adjustable with velcro closure.
+Two color embroidering on the front.
   price: 18
   weight: 80
   id: "200285"